amrayach/DS_PJ_4_LLM_DST/README.md

 ### Download and prepare LLaMa weights for Lit-LLaMA
-Either download the weights by filling this [form](https://forms.gle/jk851eBVbX1m5TAv5) or follow the next steps:
+Either download the weights by filling this [form](https://forms.gle/jk851eBVbX1m5TAv5) or follow the next steps (based on https://github.com/juncongmoo/pyllama):

 ```bash